EuroIntervention 2020;16:210-217. DOI: 10.4244/EIJ-D-19-01057

-Aims This study sought to investigate the prognostic effect of a protocol with optimization targets for intravascular ultrasound (IVUS) guided left main (LM) revascularization.
+Aims: This study sought to investigate the prognostic effect of a protocol with optimisation targets for intravascular ultrasound (IVUS)-guided left main (LM) revascularisation.

-Methods and results A protocol was prospectively applied for IVUS guided LM revascularization (IVUS-PRO group) including predefined optimization targets.
-As control groups we selected, using propensity score matching, patients with angiography guided PCI (ANGIO group) and IVUS guided PCI (IVUS group) from a large multicenter registry.
-Primary endpoint was a composite of cardiac death, LM related infarction and LM revascularization at 12 months.
+Methods and results: A protocol was prospectively applied for IVUS-guided LM revascularisation (IVUS-PRO group) including predefined optimisation targets.
+Using propensity score matching, we selected as control groups patients with angiography-guided PCI (ANGIO group) and IVUS-guided PCI (IVUS group) from a large multicentre registry.
+The primary endpoint was a composite of cardiac death, LM-related infarction and LM revascularisation at 12 months.
 In each group, 124 patients with comparable characteristics were included.
-Incidence of primary outcome was significantly higher in ANGIO group compared to IVUS-PRO group (12.9% vs. 4.8%, HR 0.35 CI 95% 0.15 to 0.82, p=0.02), but not with respect to the IVUS group (12.9% vs. 8%, HR 0.51 CI95% 0.20 to 1.22, p=0.1), driven by a lower rate of LM revascularization (8% in ANGIO group, 6.4% in IVUS group and 3.2% in IVUS-PRO group).
-IVUS-PRO resulted independent risk predictor (HR 0.45, 95% CI 0.15-0.98; p=0.041).
+The incidence of the primary outcome was significantly higher in the ANGIO group compared to the IVUS-PRO group (12.9% vs 4.8%, HR 0.35, 95% CI: 0.15 to 0.82, p=0.02), but not with respect to the IVUS group (12.9% vs 8%, HR 0.51, 95% CI: 0.20 to 1.22, p=0.1), driven by a lower rate of LM revascularisation (8% in the ANGIO group, 6.4% in the IVUS group and 3.2% in the IVUS-PRO group).
+IVUS-PRO resulted in being an independent risk predictor (HR 0.45, 95% CI: 0.15 to 0.98; p=0.041).

-Conclusions IVUS guidance of LM stenting provides prognostic benefit with respect to the use of angiography alone, particularly when following a protocol with these predefined optimization criteria.
+Conclusions: IVUS guidance of LM stenting provides prognostic benefit with respect to the use of angiography alone, particularly when following a protocol with these predefined optimisation criteria.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com